 From your App library, select the offending app and press the delete key (or right-click on an app in your iTunes library and select Delete.)
 Then reinstall, if desired.

-You are trying to delete an iOS built-in app
+You are trying to delete a built-in iOS app

 Some Apple built-in apps are not deletable.
 And if you use an iOS earlier than 10, no stocks app are deletable–none.